 The Company's peer group consists of seventeen companies as shown in the following table.
-The Company's peer group for 2017 remained consistent with prior years, with the exception of one peer which was acquired by another peer in March 2017.
+The Company's peer group for 2018 remained consistent with prior years.
 When selecting and re-assessing this peer group, the Compensation Committee took into consideration factors including market capitalization, three-year and five-year total returns, dividend yields, compounded annual funds from operations growth rates, and multiples.
-As of December 31, 2017, the Company's one-year, three-year and five-year total shareholder return were 26%, 86% and 201%, respectively.
-As of December 31, 2017, the one-year, and annualized three-year and five-year total shareholder return for the Company were 26%, 23% and 25%, respectively, as compared to the median total shareholder return for the peer group of 4%, 9%, and 12%, respectively, and the average annual total shareholder return for the peer group of 4%, 9% and 12%, respectively.
+As of December 31, 2018, the Company's one-year, three-year and five-year total stockholder returns were 11.7%, 56.3% and 204.0%, respectively.
+As of December 31, 2018, the one-year, and annualized three-year and five-year total stockholder returns for the Company were 11.7%, 16.0% and 24.9%, respectively.
+In comparison, the median one-year and annualized three-year and five-year total stockholder returns for the peer group were 1.1%, 3.8%, and 11.4%, respectively, and the average one-year and annualized three-year and five-year total stockholder returns for the peer group were (-2.8)%, 4.0% and 10.7%, respectively.